G-Node/nix/docs/tagging.md

 In the above example we have a single stimulus intensity for each position.
 Hence, the *LinkType::Indexed* is used.

+## Tagging in n-D

+The same principle as demonstrated above applies also to n-dimensional data.
+Tagging in n dimensions requires positions and extents to provide the position in n dimensions.

 ## Retrieving tagged data